DannyNemer/dantil/README.md

 ### <a id="dantil-tryCatchWrapper"></a>`dantil.tryCatchWrapper(func, [exitProcessIfFailure])`
 <a href="#dantil-tryCatchWrapper">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L71 "View in source") [&#x24C9;][1]

-Executes `func` within a `try` block.
+Invokes `func` within a `try` block.
 If an exception is thrown, removes parentheses surrounding file paths in its stack trace for iTerm's open-file-path shortcut, collects 15 stack frames instead of 10 (the default), and colors the error type name (e.g., `TypeError`) red.

 #### Arguments
-1. `func` *(Function)*: The function to execute within a `try` block.
+1. `func` *(Function)*: The function invoked within a `try` block.
 2. `[exitProcessIfFailure]` *(boolean)*: Specify ending the process with 'failure' code `1` *(after printing its stack trace)* should `func` throw an exception.
 The shell that executed Node will see an exit code of `1`.

 #### Returns